sr99622/libonvif/README.md

 ---

 The Video Panel has multiple modes of operation.
 The default setting is for motion, which can be used without further configuration and will run easily on a CPU only computer.
 YOLOX requires the installation of additional python packages, namely pytorch and openvino.
-YOLOX will perform well on NVIDIA, AMD ROCm, and Intel Xe or ARC Graphics. yolov8 will perform well on recent Apple Silicon M chips and requires pytorch and ultralytics python modules.
-RyzenAI is available for AMD chips with NPU.
+YOLOX will perform well on recent Apple Silicon M chips, NVIDIA GPU, and Intel Xe, UHD or ARC Graphics.

 In order for the panel to be enabled, either a camera or a file must be selected.
 If a camera is selected, the Video Alarm check box must also be selected on the Media Tab of the Camera Panel.
 If a file is selected, the Enable File check box on the Video Panel must be selected.